RECM Conference 2020

 Ms. Lashine earned her MBA at Columbia University Graduate School of Business, and a BFA, cum laude, from Case Western Reserve in Dance Theatre.
 She serves on the Columbia MBA Real Estate Advisory Board, the Gibney Dance Center Board, and is a past board member of the Pension Real Estate Association.
 She is a member of ULI and WX (Executive Women in Real Estate).
 She holds the Series 7, 63, 24, 79 securities licenses.

-Craig is Chief Executive Officer of Green Street Advisors, a preeminent independent research and advisory firm concentrating on the commercial real estate industry in North America and Europe.
-As CEO, he explores strategic opportunities to support the firm’s growth and brings best practices to all business lines.
-Prior to his role as CEO, Craig was President of Green Street for nine years, when he served as the primary liaison to the investment community and oversaw the firm's client relationships and interactions.
-Since joining the executive team, Craig has played a prominent role in setting strategy, assessing new markets, products, and service offerings, and overseeing most aspects of the firm's business.
+Craig is the Chief Executive Officer of Green Street Investors, an investment management firm focused on publicly traded real estate securities.
+Craig previously served as the CEO of Green Street Advisors, a preeminent independent research and advisory firm concentrating on the commercial real estate industry in North America and Europe.
+Craig continues to serve as a strategic advisor to the Board of Directors and the CEO of Green Street Advisors.
+As CEO, he was responsible for setting the strategic vision of the firm as well as for the overall operations of the company in support of its growth.
+During his tenure, Green Street Advisors expanded its product offerings both geographically and to include research, data, and analysis on private market fundamentals and valuations across all property sectors.
+During his twelve years running the company, the firm roughly tripled its revenues, grew its headcount four-fold, and completed two corporate transactions to private equity firms.
+Prior to his role as CEO, Craig was President of Green Street, where he served as the primary liaison to the investment community and oversaw the firm's client relationships and interactions.
 Before becoming President in October 2007, he established and managed the firm's residential research efforts, covering the apartment, student housing, and manufactured housing sectors.
-Craig is a member of the National Multifamily Housing Council (NMHC), a four-time recipient of Realty Stock Review's Outstanding Analyst award, and a recipient of Zacks' Five-Star Analyst award in 2001.
+Craig is a member of the National Multifamily Housing Council (NMHC), a four-time recipient of Realty Stock Review's Outstanding Analyst award, and was a recipient of Zacks' Five-Star Analyst award.
 In 2006, he was recognized as the fourth most influential person in the multifamily industry by Multifamily Executive.
 His 20+ years of industry experience includes real estate consulting at Kenneth Leventhal & Co. and real estate finance at Union Bank of California.
 Craig earned his MBA in Finance/Real Estate from Columbia University and B.A. from University of California, San Diego.